robcasloz/rise/README.md

 * "DefinedInstructions" holds a list of all the instructions which are mapped to a resource-group
 	* "Instruction" is a string which holds the name of a unique instruction
 	* "ResourceGroups" is a string which holds the name of a resource group.
+        * "ReadAdvance" is a boolean which tells if the instruction needs to spend 5 cycles to load data before issuing the instruction.
+As explained in LLVM: "Loads are 5 cycles, so ReadAfterLd registers needn't be available until 5 cycles after the memory operand."
         * "UndefinedInstructions" holds a list of all the instruction which are NOT currently mapped to any resource-group

 ### Coverage